varkor/quiver/README.md

 `\definecolor` (using the colour modes: `rgb`, `RGB` or `gray`).

 ## Building
-Run `make` from the command land, and then open `src/index.html` in your favourite web browser.
+Run `make` from the command line, and then open `src/index.html` in your favourite web browser.

 If this fails, you might be using an incompatible version of Make or Bash.
 In this case, you can manually download the [latest release](https://github.com/KaTeX/KaTeX/releases) of KaTeX and place